Fangjun-Li/RoomSpace/README.md

 ```bash
 python generate_vary_m_n.py --data_version SD-1K --test_num 1000 --domain_size (9, 9) --n_range [4] --m_range [3]
 ```
-### Setting args

-   - Save path: By default, the script generates rooms for the SD-100 dataset.
-You can customize the `save_path` variable in the script to specify where the generated room configuration files should be saved.
-   - Number of rooms: Adjust the loop `for i in range(0, 100)` to change the number of rooms generated.

-### Argument Descriptions
+**Argument Descriptions**

  - **`--data_version`** (`str`, default: `'SD-100'`):
-  - Specifies the version of the dataset to use.
+  Specifies the version of the dataset to use.
 This can be one of the predefined versions such as `SD-100`, `SD-1K`, or `SD-10k`.

 - **`--test_num`** (`int`, default: `100`):
-  - Indicates the number of test cases the script should process.
+  Indicates the number of test cases the script should process.
 Adjust this value to process more or fewer test cases in a single run.

 - **`--test_num_start`** (`int`, default: `0`):
-  - Sets the starting index for processing test cases.
+  Sets the starting index for processing test cases.
 This is useful if you want to skip some initial test cases and start processing from a specific index.

 - **`--domain_size`** (`tuple`, default: `(12, 12)`):
-  - Defines the size of the domain grid.
+  Defines the size of the domain grid.
 This should be specified as a tuple of two integers representing the width and height of the grid.

 - **`--n_range`** (`list`, default: `[5]`):
-  - Specifies the range of numbers indicating the number of objects to consider in the test cases.
+  Specifies the range of numbers indicating the number of objects to consider in the test cases.
 This can be a single number or a list of numbers.

 - **`--m_range`** (`list`, default: `[4,5,6,7,8,9]`):
-  - Defines the range of numbers indicating the number of object pairs to consider.
+  Defines the range of numbers indicating the number of object pairs to consider.
 This should be provided as a list of numbers.

 **Check the Generated Texts/Logic**: After the script completes, check the `Data/SD-100/Text/` and `Data/SD-100/Logic/`folder.
 You should find the generated `.json` files.
 The filenames typically indicate the specific parameters (`m`, `n`, `d`) used during generation.
 For example, a file named `n5_m4_d144.json` indicates that it was generated with `n=5`, `m=4`, and `domain_size=(12,12)`.